Benayach-Mhammed/alx-pre_course/README.md

-My first readme
+another readme for 0x01.git
-Updated from github.com
+README Update from github.com